-of the festival.
+Late morning on Friday 19th, photographer Gudrun Waiditschka and I visited the Al Jadaan Stables owned by Basil Al Jadaan.
+Basil is an industrious and passionate supporter of the breed, both home and abroad.
+A few of his equine duties include being a member of the Executive Committee of WAHO, member of the Syrian Arab Horse Association and President of the Organising Committee of the festival.
 Basil's encyclopaedic knowledge of Arabian horses and Syria is a reflection of his enthusiasm and love for both.
 He was another breeder who had his beloved horses stolen during the war but was fortunate, as a couple of horses of his breeding with family members were kept safe.
 These horses are now the foundation for the stud's current breeding program.

-Basil's picturesque farm has mountain backdrops and features an elegant stable complex made from beautiful stone taken off the property.
 Regrettably, the weather was against us as it was freezing and raining on and off, in truth, closer to snowing!
 Disappointingly we only had time to photograph a few of the pure Syrian Arabians there.
-First photographed was a gem within the herd, the grey mare Dahmaa Amer (Shadeed x Murrah).
+First was a gem within the herd, the grey mare Dahmaa Amer (Shadeed x Murrah).
 To Basil's knowledge she is one of two mares left worldwide of her strain Dahmaa Amer.
 Next came the handsome grey stallion Taj Al Khair (Johar Adeeb x Mansora), an Obayan Seheili which is an important strain for the Shammar tribe, taken in battle from the Sharif or King of Mecca.
 He was followed by an attractive dark grey filly named Samar (Bishir Al Jameel x Shams Al Khair), also of the Obayah Seheilieh strain.

 When Basil's horses were stolen, one precious young foal of the Keheileh Mimrahieh strain was left behind and was aptly named Ayda J, which translates to 'the one that came back'.
 She has grown into a splendid mare and now has a pretty filly at foot named Maleka.
-Such a pleasure photographing her.

 Then it bucketed with rain!
 We hastily retreated to the stables where we were able to photograph Nassar J (Omar Al Khayam x Sohaila), a chestnut stallion of Shwaiman Sabba strain and the grey mare, Bint Shamkha (Shadeed x Shamkha) of the same strain.
-Both posed beautifully for us in front of the charming archway to the stables.